Schmitt trigger: Op-amp implementations

 Schmitt triggers are commonly implemented using an operational amplifier or a dedicated comparator.
 (Note: Usually, negative feedback is used in op-amp circuits.
 Some operational amplifiers are designed to be used only in negative-feedback configurations that enforce a negligible difference between the inverting and non-inverting inputs.
 They incorporate input-protection circuitry that prevent the inverting and non-inverting inputs from operating far away from each other.
 For example, clipper circuits made up of two general purpose diodes with opposite bias in parallel or two Zener diodes with opposite bias in series (i.e., a double-anode Zener diode) are sometimes used internally across the two inputs of the operational amplifier.
 In these cases, the operational amplifiers will fail to function well as comparators.
 Conversely, comparators are designed under the assumption that the input voltages can differ significantly.)
 An open-loop op-amp and comparator may be considered as an analog-digital device having analog inputs and a digital output that extracts the sign of the voltage difference between its two inputs.
-(Note: When the non-inverting (+) input is at a higher voltage than the inverting (−) input, the comparator output switches nearly to $+V_S$, which is its high supply voltage.
-When the non-inverting (+) input is at a lower voltage than the inverting (−) input, the comparator output switches nearly to $-V_S$, which is its low supply voltage.)
+(Note: When the non-inverting (+) input is at a higher voltage than the inverting (−) input, the comparator output switches nearly to $+V_\mathrm{S}$, which is its high supply voltage.
+When the non-inverting (+) input is at a lower voltage than the inverting (−) input, the comparator output switches nearly to $-V_\mathrm{S}$, which is its low supply voltage.)
 The positive feedback is applied by adding a part of the output voltage to the input voltage in series or parallel manner.
 Due to the extremely high op-amp gain, the loop gain is also high enough and provides the avalanche-like process.